Spinach Spiced Sourdough Discard Bread #BreadBakers

 Next, it is the ratio of ingredients.
 All almost equal.
 Now, who will not like such bread?
 Just loved it.
 I however changed a few things.
 I used whole wheat flour or the atta we use for our Indian Flatbreads.

-Next, I added finely grated spinach to the dough.
+Next, I added finely chopped the spinach and added to the dough.
 The spinach added its moistness to the dough as well as a nice taste.

 To add some spice, I thought of adding Red chili flakes.
 It gave a nice kick to the dough.
 I added just around 1 tablespoon of it, but next time I would add around 2.
 If you do not like it hot, 1 tablespoon is just sufficient